wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-chat-app-socketio.md

 	If your application uses an entry point other than **app.js**, you must replace all occurrences of **app.js** with the correct entry point.
 For example, replacing **app.js** with **server.js**.

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App], where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service], where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## Next steps